 Oh shoot.
 Dang.
 Darn.
-Baby has picked up some new vocabulary and wouldn’t it be great if he hadn’t?
+Baby has picked up some new vocabulary and wouldn’t it be great if they hadn’t?

 Have you thought about why you don’t like it if Baby swears?
-If you’re going to be correcting his behavior, it’s important to know why it’s important to you that you fix it.
+If you’re going to be correcting their behavior, it’s important to know why it’s important to you that you fix it.

 Other words can be specifically offensive to a particular gender, race, or culture.
 Offensive words usually have historical meaning, or are meant to be insulting based on who a person is.
-Baby might be getting good at his letters but he probably isn&;t ready for a social studies lesson.
+Baby might be getting good at their letters but they probably isn&;t ready for a social studies lesson.

-So how can you teach your toddler not to swear if he won&;t understand why a word is rude or offensive?
+So how can you teach your toddler not to swear if they won&;t understand why a word is rude or offensive?

 - Make one label for everything: You can let Baby know that a word is “bad” and explain that using it might hurt someone’s feelings.
 Keeping track of one group of “bad” words will be easier than different groups of different kinds of bad words.

-- Be understanding: When Baby says something really offensive, he doesn&;t understand why it’s so wrong.
-Harsh punishments like spanking or washing his mouth with soap are likely to make him act out more, and more importantly, they won’t teach him anything about treating other people respectfully.
+- Be understanding: When Baby says something really offensive, they doesn&;t understand why it’s so wrong.
+Harsh punishments like spanking or washing their mouth with soap are likely to make them act out more, and more importantly, they won’t teach them anything about treating other people respectfully.

 Control how you, and others, react

 Baby loves to get a reaction from you.
-Positive or negative, when Baby does something and you respond, he learns something new and exciting about interactions.
+Positive or negative, when Baby does something and you respond, they learn something new and exciting about interactions.